Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 So, respect every employee's opinion and prioritize discussing them during conversations.

-Removing the constraints on work arrangements can help bring about a greater work-life balance in both your employees' personal and professional lives.
+Removing the constraints on work arrangements can help bring about a greater work-life balance for your employees.

 Offering flexible work schedules helps organizations increase their ability to attract, retain, and motivate high-performing and experienced individuals.